ACManoa/acmanoa.github.io/about.md

 Membership is $40/year (composed of a $20 National Chapter Registration Fee + $10/semester for our local Student Chapter).
 Get in touch with any ACManoa officer during any of our events to become a member.
 We accept payment in cash and through Venmo.

 ## What are the benefits of becoming an ACManoa member?
-- Privilages of fridge usage
+- Privileges of fridge usage
 - Publicized membership on our website
 - Food at events
 - Eligibility to run for ACManoa officer positions